 Use your freeholder’s complaints procedure, if there is one.
 Ask at your freeholder’s office, or get information from their website.

-If your freeholder does not appear to have a complaints procedure, or if you cannot get any information about it, complain by letter.
+Complain by letter if your freeholder does not appear to have a complaints procedure, or if you cannot get any information about it.
 The freeholder may investigate, ask questions, ask you to send copies of documents, and/or inspect your property.
 Then the freeholder should write to you to tell you the result of any investigations.

-If at the end of the complaints procedure, you are not happy with the result, or if the freeholder has failed to reply to your complaint letter, you may be able to use alternative dispute resolution (ADR) or go to court.
+If at the end of the complaints procedure, you are not happy with the result, or if the freeholder has failed to reply to your complaint letter, you may be able to use alternative dispute resolution (ADR) to settle your dispute without going to court.